 Football stadia have always been a favoured medium for repressed peoples denied freedom of speech to demonstrate their dissatisfaction with political regimes.
 The vast volumes of spectators that can easily move around provides cover for dissidents looking to express their frustration at the ruling power and to propagate their own political agenda.
 You can shout what you like, duck and move somewhere else; cameras, stewards, officers and the Dictator will struggle to pick you out.
 The large number of spectators offers more protection than almost anywhere else available in modern public life.
 And in the heat of the moment, your fellow spectators who share your displeasure at the way the current administration is running things may just jump on the bandwagon and join in your chants and slogans.
 Pretty quickly the entire stadium can become a cacophony of political protest too great for the security personnel present to suppress.

 Two great examples are FC Barcelona fans during Franco’s reign and Croatian fans in the Former Yugoslavia.
 The existence of FC Barcelona as a vehicle for Catalan Nationalism is well documented, and the Camp Nou became a safe-haven for the Catalan speakers to indulge in their language and culture in public, effectively sticking two fingers up to the Right Wing Castilian government that criminalised the Catalan language.
 This didn’t necessarily topple the regime, but it could be argued that the Camp Nou provided the safehouse that Catalan culture needed to endure and ultimately outlive the regime.
-In the former Yugoslavia, Hadjuk Split and Dynamo Zagreb fans similarly took the opportunity to chant, sing and swear in their Croatian mother-tongue, directing their defiant aggression toward Serbian rule in Yugoslavia.
+In the former Yugoslavia, Hadjuk Split and Dynamo Zagreb fans similarly took the opportunity to chant, sing and swear in their Croatian mother-tongue, directing their defiant aggression toward Serbian rule (effectively) in Yugoslavia.
 The outcome here though was far bloodier; hooligan groups became militants as Yugoslavia descended into civil war.
 The key point is that in both instances, the Football stadium became the symbol of defiance for the people who identified as victims under each respective regime.

 Why is this of relevance to China in the 21st century?
 Firstly we should say that we are no in way comparing the contemporary Chinese administration to that of Franco’s Spain or late Yugoslavia.
 But current Chinese rule is far more authoritarian relative to other modern developed states, and the government is aware that any Chinese citizens unhappy with its ruling style could be tempted to use Football matches as a medium for protest (regardless of how many citizens are actually unhappy).
 As a result, the over-the-top policing at Chinese Football matches serves to deter would-be protesters.

 While still playing lip service to the Communist ideology, the Chinese government has come a long way from the Mao Zedong era.
 China has developed stronger economic ties with other major world economies in order to learn how to successfully transition its economy from a highly centralised one to a more market-orientated one.
-The government still acts as a key stakeholder in various key industries, such as energy, construction and internet-communications, but otherwise the transition toward market liberalism has been to the benefit of millions of Chinese citizens, who have been pulled out of desperate poverty in 30 years thanks to economic growth.
+The government still acts as a key stakeholder in various strategic industries, such as energy, construction and internet-communications, but otherwise the transition toward market liberalism has been to the benefit of millions of Chinese citizens who have been pulled out of desperate poverty in 30 years thanks to economic growth.
 Money made has been taxed, providing revenue that has been invested in basic housing, amenities and infrastructure across the country.
 China’s recent economic success is both astonishing, and objective.
 In truth, the Chinese political system identified the need for economic reform in order to bring tangible benefit and progress to the lives of its citizens.